Special offer

 Standby charge

-Operating costs refer to the benefits the driver receives since the employer pays for vehicle repairs, maintenance, fuel, insurance, and other expenses related to both personal and business use.
-The CRA states that the operating cost benefit should be the lesser of half of the reduced standby charge or .28 cents per personal kilometre.
-Using the above example:
+Operating costs refer to the benefits the driver receives, as the employer pays for vehicle repairs, maintenance, fuel, insurance and other expenses related to personal and business use.
+The CRA states the operating cost benefit should be the lesser of half of the reduced standby charge or 34 cents per personal kilometre (updated from 28 cents).
+For example:

 Pros and cons of providing company cars